-Describe your organisation's experience delivering projects that benefit the younger veteran community
+Describe your organisation's experience delivering projects that benefit the younger veteran community.

-A strong response will address the following:
+A strong response must describe:

-- Describe your organisation's experience in delivering similar projects, including the outcomes achieved.
-(What your organisation offers) - Describe your organisation's community knowledge, links networks and partnerships and outline how you will use these to successfully deliver the project.
-(How your organisation is connected to the younger veteran community.) - Describe how your organisation will engage suitably qualified and experienced people to undertake the project. - Outline the project risks and how you will manage them.
-(How your organisation plans for success.)
+- Your organisation's past performance or experience in delivering similar projects, including the outcomes achieved (what your organisation offers). - Your organisation's community knowledge, links networks and partnerships and how you will leverage these capabilities to successfully deliver the project (how your organisation is connected to the younger veteran community). - How your organisation will engage suitably qualified and experienced people to undertake the project. - The project risks and how you will manage them (how your organisation plans for success).